mijailmariano/ML-Clustering-Zillow-Home-Price-Value/README.md

 * Acquire full year Zillow dataset for analysis
 * Attempt to view and segment the transaction periods in other meaningful ways (i.e., weekly, bi-monthly, quarters, bi-yearly snapshots)
-* Convert longitude and latitude to proper plotting coordinates and measure their relationship to logerror/home value to include other geographical features (i.e., zip code, blockgroup assingment code, county zoning code)
+* Convert longitude and latitude to proper plotting coordinates and measure their relationship to logerror/home value to include other geographical features (i.e., zip code, blockgroup assignment code, county zoning code)

 ----
 ### **<u>Repository Roadmap:</u>**